webplatform/docs/dom/Location/host/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-The '''host''' property is the concatenation of the [[dom/properties/hostname|'''hostname''']] and [[dom/properties/port|'''port''']] properties, separated by a colon (hostname:port).
+The '''host''' property is the concatenation of the [[dom/Location/hostname|'''hostname''']] and [[dom/Location/port|'''port''']] properties, separated by a colon (hostname:port).
 When the '''port''' property is '''null''', the '''host''' property is the same as the '''hostname''' property.
-The '''host''' property may be set at any time, although it is safer to set the [[dom/properties/href|'''href''']] property to change a location.
+The '''host''' property may be set at any time, although it is safer to set the [[dom/Location/href|'''href''']] property to change a location.
 If the specified host cannot be found, an error is returned.
 }}
 {{Related_Specifications_Section
 |Specifications=
 }}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=